 Holding a Master of Disability Studies, Katharine works in the disability field and lectures part-time at Flinders University.
 They travel overseas regularly to foster and maintain links with the international disability community and gain knowledge on contemporary approaches to global disability issues.

-Project Officer: Tammy McGowan (pron. she/her) is a late diagnosed autistic.
+Project Officer: Tammy McGowan (pron. she/her) was late diagnosed Autistic, ADHD and Specific Learning Disabilities.
 Tammy lives in South Australia with her husband and 2 dogs.
-Tammy has three adult children.
-Tammy is an experienced Coordinator and Trainer with a fourteen-year history of working in the community services sector with a focus on disability advocacy, social inclusion, trauma informed and person-centered practice.
-Tammy has held roles including Service Options Coordinator, Therapeutic Services Consultant, Manager Alternative Care, Community Mentor Coordinator, Volunteer Coordinator, Program Facilitator and Training Facilitator.
-Tammy is a recent graduate of the Autism CRC Sylvia Roger Academy Future Leaders program and the Autism CRC Sylvia Roger Academy Governance program.
+Tammy is an experienced Coordinator and Trainer with a history of working in the community services sector.
+Tammy is passionate about disability advocacy, social inclusion, trauma informed and person-centered practice.
+Tammy is a graduate of the Autism CRC Sylvia Roger Academy Future Leaders program and the Autism CRC Sylvia Roger Academy Governance program.
 Tammy is a member of the Purple Orange Co-design Council and is the trauma informed expert for the Your Story Disability Legal Support Advisory Group.

 Chairperson: Joanne Dacombe (pron. she/her) from New Zealand (originally English born) was diagnosed as Autistic in 2012.
 She is married with 2 children including an autistic adult son and a dog (blue heeler cross) named Muki (moo-key).